jdspugh/jdspugh.github.io/_posts/2023-03-23-github-pages-toc.md

 {% raw %}
 # Introduction

-In this post we are going to create a responsive table of contents for your Github Pages blog.
-As this code is implemented in this blog you should be able to see the table of contents right now and play around with it.
+In this post we are going to create a responsive table-of-contents for your Github Pages blog.
+As this code is implemented in this blog you should be able to see the table-of-contents right now and play around with it.
 The implementation should work with any theme without modification but in this case I'm working with the Minima theme.

-I created the table of contents code because I wanted an easy way to navigate to sections of my blog posts.
+I created the table-of-contents code because I wanted an easy way to navigate to sections of my blog posts.
 Since most of the content is reference material it is really convenient to be able to jump to the relevant section at the click of a button.

 If you have not already setup your Github Pages blog, follow my instructions at [Setting up a Blog with GitHub Pages](https://jdspugh.github.io/2023/02/25/github-pages-jekyll-setup.html).

 # UX Design

-I wanted a floating table of contents for desktop devices that sits to the side of the article and is always visible.
+I wanted a floating table-of-contents for desktop devices that sits to the side of the article and is always visible.
 Any heading can be clicked in order bring that section into view.

-On mobile devices I wanted the table of contents to appear at the top of the article only.
-Since scrolling is an easy and fast operation on modern mobile devices it was enough that the user could scroll back to the top of the article if they wanted to navigate using the table of contents again.
+On mobile devices I wanted the table-of-contents to appear at the top of the article only.
+Since scrolling is an easy and fast operation on modern mobile devices it was enough that the user could scroll back to the top of the article if they wanted to navigate using the table-of-contents again.

 # Implementation